hypernyan/eth_vlg/src/tcp/README.md

 - Packet's *retransmission tries* reaching retransmission limit will trigger forced connection termination.

 Transmission buff is directly wired to user transmission logic with `tcp_din`, `tcp_vin`, `tcp_cts` and `tcp_snd`.

+Any new received TCP packet containing data shall be checked by it's boundaries and SACK logic shall decide:
+Packet's starting and ending sewuence numbers are calculated by tcp rx.

+Packet's end is below current Ack number - packet is already acked, discard it Packet's end is above current Ack number and start is below - packet is partially acked.
+Discard it too Packet's start is equal to current Ack - packet in order, pass it's payload to user logic

+Packet's start is higher then current Ack - packet will undergo SACK processing to determine whether there is enough space to store it and if it may be merged with lther blocks.
+First, the Sack logic deremines if the packet may be stored at all.
+The max_seq determines the maximum sequwnce number that may be currently stored as an offest equal to receive buffer size from locak Ack number.
+The packet shall be stored if and only if it's end is within the limits of receive buffer available space.

+Block merging logic
+For best performance, each received packet is evaluated for possibility of being merged with other blocks, possibly several.
+For that, a new prototype block is created and all currently stored blocks are shifted one by one and their boundaries compared to thoes of this new block.
+This comparison is done 4 times as the maximum number of SACK blocka is equal to 4.
+Each time a merge of new block and old block is perdormed, the pres flag corresponding to that block is removed as it's being incorporated in the new block.
+By subequently performing merges we are able to merge all possible blocks in just one pass.
+Consider this exmple:
+A received is in a state when it has 3 blocks present blocks 1, 2 and 3, block 4 is not present.
+ Ack = 500
+ Num start. stop pres

+New.
+2000 - 3000
+ 1. 1000 - 2000 1
+ 2. 3000 - 4000 1
+ 3. 5000 - 6000 1
+ 4.   xxxx - xxxx 0

+ A new packer arrives with seq.
+Of 2000 and length of 1000.
+The fsm will process as follows
+ 1. Merge block 1 with packet, new block: 1000-3000
+ 2. Shift blocks by 1:

+1.  xxxx - xxxx 0
+New 1000 - 3000
+2. 3000 - 4000 1
+3. 5000 - 6000 1
+4.  xxxx - xxxx 0

+1. xxxx - xxxx 0
+2. xxxx - xxxx 0
+New 1000 - 4000
+3. 5000 - 6000 1
+4. xxxx - xxxx
+Then as per RFC the new block is placed in place of the first block

+Retransmissions:
+Efficient retransmissions are necessary for TCP performance. eth_vlg supports miltiple retransmission mechanisms, namely
+1. Retransmission by timeout.
+Occurs if Ack was not received in time for a particular packet.
+Slowest, 'last resort' mechanism
+2. Retransmissions triggered by duplicat acknowledgement.
+Occurs if multiple subsequent packets arrive containing the same ack number not equal to expected.
+Fast and only retransmit the packet that immediately follows the duplicate acknowledgement number.
+3. Retransmission triggered by receiving SACK.
+Occurs if a SACK block was received meaning almost certain packet loss.
+Only packets that lie between sack blocks are retransmitted.

+The transmission data queue is a simple RAM with a width of the datapath (8 bits).
+This RAM does not contain any information on sequence number, current retransmission timers or the number of tries the packet was transmitted.
+All this information is stored in a seperate RAM info ram.
+Info RAM is composed of entries.
+An entry is created as user inputs data and is freed as remote Ack progresses.when connected, the scan fsm continiously scans and updates entries as necessary.
+The main purposse of scan fsm is to determine whether a packet should be retransmitted or if it was already retransmitted too many times an the TCP connection should be aborted due to failed retransmissions.
+Any unacked packet is marked with present flag.
+TEach such packet, when being read by scan fsm, wil